Should I Move Out of the Family Home During My Divorce?

 Unless you and your children are victims of domestic violence, staying in the family home is the best course of action because you still have access to your belongings and records, and you and your spouse may settle the divorce quicker by maintaining contact and constantly communicating.
 However, if you decide to leave, speak with your lawyer and make any custodial or financial arrangements prior to moving out.

-If you are interested in filing for a divorce in the Bronx, contact Empire Law today at (347) 378-1170 to learn how we can help you.
+If you are interested in filing for a divorce in the Bronx, contact The Franklin Law Firm today at (347) 378-1170 to learn how we can help you.
 Schedule a free case evaluation immediately!

 Categories: